 If your favorite part about vacation is being unreachable, recreate it at home.
 Turn off your Wi-Fi, put your phone on airplane mode, and enjoy being off the internet.
 Put down your phone and pick up a book.
 The new Kindle Oasis is designed to be feel just like reading a real book, thanks to an adjustable warm light setting, page turn buttons, and e-ink technology.

 One of the best parts of staying at a hotel is having someone else do all the cleaning on a daily basis, but you can get (some of) the same effect at home without hiring a cleaner.
 A robot vacuum can keep your floors perfectly swept without you having to lift a finger, and some models even offer mopping features as well.

 Working From Home?
 Make it Comfy

 - 5 Ways to Make Your Bedroom Feel like a Hotel Room

 - 9 Travel Products That Take the Stress Out of Your Vacation

 - 9 Travel Gadgets to Help You Sleep Away from Home

-Caroline Morse Teel is a Senior Editor at SmarterTravel.
+Caroline Morse Teel is a Principal Editor at SmarterTravel.
 Follow her on Instagram @travelwithcaroline.